Akali Build Guide by agentxorange

 - Banshee's Veil - If you are getting pounded by mages, I could see you picking this up.

-- Abyssal Scepter - I would suggest most new Akali players get this since MR is not incorporated in the build otherwise.
+- Abyssal Mask - I would suggest most new Akali players get this since MR is not incorporated in the build otherwise.
 Pick it up if the enemy has a late game mage like Veigar.
 IT DOES NOT GIVE BURST.
 Don't buy if you're ahead.

 Plserino No Buyerinos